kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

               If set to non-zero integer value, its value is used to determine physical sector size of the device.

        MKE2FS_SKIP_CHECK_MSG
-              If set, do not show the message of filesystem automatic check caused by mount count or check interval.
+              If set, do not show the message of file system automatic check caused by mount count or check interval.

 AUTHOR
        This version of mke2fs has been written by Theodore Ts'o <tytso@mit.edu>.